Skip to main content

 What this dot point is asking

-NESA expects you to describe the legal and social classes of Roman Pompeii and Herculaneum, integrate specific archaeological and inscriptional evidence for each class, and engage with modern debates about social mobility, women's roles, and the lives of slaves.
+NESA expects you to describe the legal and social classes of Roman Pompeii and Herculaneum, integrate specific archaeological and inscriptional evidence for each class, and engage with modern debates about social mobility, women's roles, patron-client relations, and the lives of slaves.
 The Cities of Vesuvius preserve unusually rich evidence for non-elite life.

 The answer